BBVA/apicheck/tools/sensitive-json/README.md

 ## Usage cli

-For the following examples *data.json* is a APICheck format file with a Request / Response info.
+In the following examples *data.json* is an APICheck file with Request / Response info.

 ### With remote rules